chrisseto/Agent/README.md

   yield 1  # Syntax Error :(
 ```

-`asyncio.Future`s can not be yield directly, they must be wrapped by `agent.Result`.
+`asyncio.Future`s can not be yielded directly, they must be wrapped by `agent.Result`.

 ## License